 Raisins Orange juice Sunflower seeds Coconut Walnuts

-When I was tailoring these classic muffins for my kids, I knew I wanted to make some healthy changes.
+When we started playing with the recipe for these classic muffins, we knew we wanted to make some healthy changes.

-I also used honey in place of the sugar, and whole wheat flour instead of white flour, for extra fiber and vitamins.
-Finally, I cut back on the oil, and used virgin coconut oil, to complement the flavor of the dried coconut.
+We also used honey in place of the sugar, and whole wheat flour instead of white flour, for extra fiber and vitamins.
+Finally, we cut back on the oil, and used virgin coconut oil, to complement the flavor of the dried coconut.

-The end result was a sweet, moist, gently spiced muffin chock full of chewy-crunchy textures.
-Such a comforting, healthy breakfast for my kiddos and me!
+The end result is a sweet, moist, gently spiced muffin chock full of chewy-crunchy textures.
+Such a comforting, healthy breakfast for kids and grownups alike!

 Don’t be intimidated by the long list of ingredients in the recipe.
 These muffins are easy to make, and you’ll get a good 17 muffins per batch. so you can throw a few in the freezer for school lunches or snacks.